karamarnell/developers/app/ecosystem/elasticsearch-elastic-application-strings-manager-integration.md

 **NOTE**:

 <div class="alert alert-warning">
-  <strong>Enterprise-Only</strong> The Kong Community Edition of this Rate Limiting plugin does not
+  <strong>Enterprise-Only</strong> The Qordoba Community Edition of this Rate Limiting plugin does not
 include <a href="https://redis.io/topics/sentinel">Redis Sentinel</a> support.
-<a href="https://www.mashape.com/enterprise/">Kong Enterprise Subscription</a> customers have the option
+<a href="https://www.mashape.com/enterprise/">Qordoba Enterprise Subscription</a> customers have the option
-of using Redis Sentinel with Kong Rate Limiting to deliver highly available master-slave deployments.
+of using Redis Sentinel with Qordoba Rate Limiting to deliver highly available master-slave deployments.
 </div>

 ### Every transaction counts